EtherealEngine/ee-tutorials/readme.md

 - Already published tutorials _(as submodules)_
 - Source code of Work-in-Progress tutorial projects

+> **Important**:
+> This repository uses git's `subtree` and `submodule` features for managing its contained projects.
+> Using the provided scripts and instructions is required to respect the repository's workflow.

 ## Cloning the Repository
 The repository **must** be cloned with submodule recursion:
 ```bash